 Raileurope.co.uk (formerly Loco2) can also be worth a look for comparison.
 However, its coverage for Spain is not quite as complete, and its fee of £4.95, €5.95 or $5.95 per basket generally works out to be a bit more than Trainline’s.
 RailEurope.co.uk lost out to Trainline in our comparison.

 The AVE network branches out from Madrid to cover most major cities, and connects to France through Barcelona/Figueres.

 Note that you can also get to plenty of other cities in Spain and Catalonia by combining these high-speed routes with standard-speed trains, as well as with buses.
-The portals Loco2 and Trainline mentioned in the previous section can find you connections from anywhere to anywhere, pretty much.
+The portal Trainline mentioned in the previous section can find you connections from anywhere to anywhere, pretty much.

 Here are the AVE routes at present:

 - Madrid – Valladolid – Palencia – León